MicroEJ/docs/VEEPortingGuide/uiMigrationGuide.rst

         * Swap buffers.
         * Remove all the code concerning the post-flush restoration (the call to ``memcpy`` or the use of a DMA).
 In both cases, the call to ``LLUI_DISPLAY_flushDone()`` is removed.
-        * Unlock the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the new back buffer address and the flush identifier (the Graphics Engine can be unlocked immediately because a buffer is freed for sure).
+        * Unlock the Graphics Engine by calling ``LLUI_DISPLAY_setBackBuffer()``, giving the new back buffer address and the flush identifier (the Graphics Engine can be unlocked immediately because a buffer is freed for sure).
         * Wait for the end of the buffers swap: ensure the LCD driver does not use the old front buffer anymore.

 * *[Display "Copy and Swap"]*